edgarpf/aws-csaa-tips/README.md

 - Remember that the messages in the SQS queue will continue to exist even after the EC2 instance has processed it, until you delete that message.

+- The standard queues provide at-least-once delivery, which means that each message is delivered at least once.

 - SQS helps to facilitate horizontal scaling of encoding tasks.

 - The maximum message retention in SQS is 14 days.